kangu/fulger-docs/docs/install.md

 A sample file is shipped with each installation at `.env.example` and contains the following settings.

-For the `COUCH_PASS` field, you need the Basic Authentication header value combined from the username and password setup on the CouchDB install.
-You can use the website at https://www.blitter.se/utils/basic-authentication-header-generator/ to generate the value (only copy the text after `Basic`).

 ```bash
 # Copy this file to .env and fill in the variables with your values.